- Choosing your stain type

 7. Staining birch

-Birch is an inexpensive way to replicate the look of the more expensive maple wood, popular in furniture and cabinets.
-The problem is, this wood does not absorb stain evenly, which is why dark coloured stains are essential.
+- Birch is an inexpensive way to replicate the look of the more expensive maple wood, popular in furniture and cabinets.
+The problem is, this wood does not absorb stain evenly, which is why dark-colored stains are essential.
 Once again, a pre-stain wood conditioner will make the task much simpler.

 8. Staining ash and chestnut